Femoral neck targeting: Early implant failure

-Calculating the true centre of the femoral neck in both antero-posterior (AP) and lateral planes is imperative in hip resurfacing surgery.
-This point of reference allows the surgeon to precisely position the femoral neck stem down the femoral neck.
+In hip resurfacing surgery, accurately identifying the true centre of the femoral neck in both antero-posterior (AP) and lateral planes is crucial.
+This reference point is essential for the precise positioning of the femoral neck.
+Failure to correctly position the femoral component can lead to early implant failure.

-If this is not achieved, and mal-positioning of the femoral component occurs, early implant failure can result.

 Methods of femoral neck targeting

 There are many methods surgeons use to calculate the true centre of the femoral neck.
 Today the methods broadly fall under two categories: